-please read our General Terms and Conditions (GTCs) and travel information carefully.
+Please read our General Terms and Conditions (GTC) and travel information carefully.

 The following provisions are, as far as effectively agreed, the content of the contract between you and Sensation Travel GmbH, hereinafter referred to as “Tourlane”.

 These terms and conditions are structured in 3 parts:

 Part A: Terms and conditions for the arrangement of travel services by Sensation Travel GmbH / Tourlane;

 Part B: Terms and conditions for travel packages by Sensation Travel GmbH / Tourlane;

 Part C: General terms and conditions for all services.